 This is a page of links to news articles in the past few years about home education in the media: in online versions of newspapers or television sites, primarily in the UK.
 Please let me know of any other appropriate articles, or if any of the links below no longer work.
 Most recent articles are at the top.

-No school yet, please: we want to give our daughter a home start (Telegraph, UK, 26-11-16) – A very encouraging article about someone who has done their research, and realises that home-based learning through play, at least until a child is seven, is much more productive, in general, than structured classroom learning.
+No school yet, please: we want to give our daughter a home start (Telegraph, UK, 26-11-16) – An interesting article about someone who has done their research.
+Demonstrating that home-based learning through play, at least until a child is seven, is usually more productive than structured classroom learning.

-The children going ‘not back to school’ (BBC, UK, 12-09-16) – An encouraging look at some families who have chosen not to send their children to school for various reasons, showing just how widespread home education is becoming in the UK.
+The children going ‘not back to school’ (BBC, UK, 12-09-16) – An encouraging look at some families who have chosen not to send their children to school for various reasons.
+Shows how widespread home education is becoming in the UK.

-Home-schooling is the smartest way to teach kids in the 21st century (Business Insider, US, 20-08-16) – An excellent article debunking some myths about home education and explaining why it can lead to better-adjusted young adults, more suited to the work environment.
+Home-schooling is the smartest way to teach kids in the 21st century (Business Insider, US, 20-08-16) – An excellent article debunking some myths about home education.
+Explains why it can lead to better-adjusted young adults, more suited to the work environment.

-DIY schooling on the rise (Guardian, UK, 12-04-16) – a couple of extensive anecdotes about two different families who opted for home education, and statistics about why more families are taking this route.
+DIY schooling on the rise (Guardian, UK, 12-04-16) – A couple of extensive anecdotes about two different families who opted for home education.
+Statistics about why more families are taking this route.

 Our best ever family decision: quitting school and jobs (Guardian, UK, 30-01-16) – interesting insights from a family who decided to opt out of ‘the system’ and travel instead.

 Meet the families where children blossomed after being homeschooled (Irish Examiner, Ireland, 20-01-16) – encouraging article about home educators with teenage or adult children who have flourished, and gone on to higher education after home educating for many years.